TaniaSaleem/artefy/README.md

 1. NFT platform with dashboard, drop pages, marketplace, and auctions on Polygon blockchain network.
-2. Cross-chain bridge to transfer the NFT from the Polygon chain to Cronos chain.
 3. ERC721 standard for Smart Contracts and Proxy pattern based approach for upgradeability.

 ## Components